ahmadaghazadeh/BaseKnowledge/git/git.md

 ```

-## 26. To keeping a git structure after successfully merge two branchs.
+## 26. To keeping a git structure after successfully merge two branchs

 Run git branch -d <branch name> to delete the merged branch.

 ## 27. stash

 * git stash temporarily shelves (or stashes) changes you've made to your working copy so you can work on something else, and then come back and re-apply them later on.

 * The git stash command takes your uncommitted changes (both staged and unstaged), saves them away for later use, and then reverts them from your working copy.

 ```bash
 # save changes on stash